documentationjs/documentation/docs/FAQ.md

 option.
 With `--shallow` specified, dependendencies aren't followed: documentation.js documents only the files you explicitly name.

 If you are using ES modules you can also use `--document-exported`.
-In this case all exported bindings will be documented even if there is no JSDoc comment.
-With this option only exported bindings are included in th the documentation.
+With this option, all exported bindings will be documented even if they don't have a JSDoc comment.
+This also documents _only_ exported bindings, even if other code has comments: the effect is to document the externally-facing surface of a module automatically.

 ## Will adding JSDoc comments slow down my code?